cloudflare/cloudflare-docs/content/pages/functions/wrangler-configuration.md

 ## Non-inheritable keys

-Non-inheritable keys are configurable at the top-level, but, if an environment override is present, these must all be overridden for the environment.
+Non-inheritable keys are configurable at the top-level, but, if an environment override is present, these must all be specified in the environment config and overridden.

 {{<definitions>}}